VillainousSsnake/AINB-Toolbox/README.md

 - *AINB File Editor (NODE-LIKE)*: This will edit AINB files through a more user-friendly UI and it will use the JSON code to create boxes of nodes and commands so that you can add, delete, or create them.

 ## Info
-If you have any questions or problems, or you just want to show your support for AINB-Toolbox and 0x1de NX, please join the 0x1de NX Discord server and take a look at the website too!
+If you have any questions or problems, or you just want to show your support for AINB-Toolbox and 0x1de NX, please join the 0x1de NX Discord server and take a look at the GameBanana too!

 Discord: https://discord.gg/GA5qfJ53bK